 WHAT MUST BE DONE TO PROTECT ONESELF (THINGS TO DO)

-1. Wash your hands frequently with soap and water or, use an alcohol-based hand rub.
+1. Wash your hands frequently with soap, whether that’s a bar soap with CBD for extra stress-busting properties, gel soap, or another product altogether, and water or use an alcohol-based hand rub.
 This will remove the virus if it is on your hands.

 2. Cover your mouth and nose with tissue or a handkerchief when coughing and sneezing.
 Throw away the used tissue immediately and wash your hands with soap and water or use an alcohol-based hand rub.
 The handkerchief must be washed by yourself daily and ironed with a hot iron.
 In this way, you protect others from any virus released through coughs and sneezes.